nathandeflavis/final-cloud-app-with-database/docs/README.md

 # final-cloud-app-with-database
-An online course app (Final Project in [Django Application Development with SQL and Databases](https://www.coursera.org/learn/developing-applications-with-sql-databases-and-django) course, part of [IBM Full Stack Software Developer Professional Certificate](https://www.coursera.org/professional-certificates/ibm-full-stack-cloud-developer)).
+An online course app ('Final Project' in [Django Application Development with SQL and Databases](https://www.coursera.org/learn/developing-applications-with-sql-databases-and-django) course, part of [IBM Full Stack Software Developer Professional Certificate](https://www.coursera.org/professional-certificates/ibm-full-stack-cloud-developer)).

 # What does the project do?
 ## Overview